Keeping grey squirrels out of your garden

 Removing a tree or branches containing squirrel nests

-Stop squirrels nesting on your roof
+How to stop squirrels nesting on your roof

 Garden centres or hardware stores may also sell an approved animal repellent for squirrels.

-Squirrels living in your loft
+What to do if you have squirrels living in your loft

 If you find baby squirrels